 Some medicines can interact with vilazodone and cause a serious condition called serotonin syndrome.
-Be sure your doctor knows about all other medicines you use.
+Be sure your doctor knows about all other medicines you use, especially other anti-depressant, anti-anxiety, ADHD, or migraine medications.
 Ask your doctor before making any changes in how or when you take your medications.

 To make sure Viibryd is safe for you, tell your doctor if you have:

 a bleeding or blood clotting disorder;

 bipolar disorder (manic depression);

 a history of drug abuse or suicidal thoughts;

 if you have been diagnosed with low sodium in your blood.